Research funding at ICAS

 Calls for research

-The Technical Policy Board (TPB) of ICAS works in conjunction with the ICAS Research Committee to identify topics where research is considered crucial to take forward an important issue affecting the profession or business in an international or UK context.
+The Policy Leadership Board (LPB) of ICAS works in conjunction with the ICAS Strategy and Research Advisory Group (SARAG) to identify topics where research is considered crucial to take forward an important issue affecting the profession or business in an international or UK context.
 The calls for research may be specific or identify a broader theme or programme of work.
-In such circumstances a call for research will be issued and advertised below.
+In such circumstances a call for research will be issued and advertising below.

 Current calls for research